OrsoF/mdp_solving_comparison/README.md

 - Fix Epsilon for all solvers
 - Add Taxi and change Gurobi to a premium license
 - Add Ex40
+- Fork MdpToolbox
+- Add other PI and VI methods
+- Add np.nan for errors in solving

 Notes :
 - MdpToolbox fails to solve two environments
 - MdpToolbox convert sparse matrices to dense ones, and cannot gain times over Marmot